Skip to main content

 Install step

-$ opam install cmdlang-cmdliner-runner
+$ opam install cmdlang-to-cmdliner cmdliner

 Setup bin/dune